giantswarm/docs/src/content/advanced/private-clusters/index.md

 This will create a workload cluster in the subscription `6b1f6e4a-6d0e-4aa4-9a5a-fbaca65a4711` in Azure region `westeurope`.

-As all mandatory apps are bundled in `default-apps-azure`, its basic configuration must be also given:
+As all default apps are bundled in `default-apps-azure`, its basic configuration must be also given:

 ```yaml
 # filename: default-apps-azure-config.yaml